Skip to main content

 4. If the implementation requires a proxy server for security, you can configure one to work with the CMS or web server.

-5. OmniOut web components on the CMS or web server pull dependencies from an npm repository.
+5. OmniOut web components on the CMS or web server pull dependencies from a npm repository.
+What’s npm?
+It’s a tool used to install and manage packages of code that add features to your JavaScript projects.

 While data is sent and received from Salesforce and other APIs, the solution stores data locally to optimize performance.
 You can also add an API gateway to cache responses from Salesforce or limit the number of API requests to further improve performance and reduce costs.

-Meet Robert Bullard.
-He’s a technical architect at Get Cloudy Consulting and one of the most knowledgeable people in the Salesforce community.
-Robert writes a blog called the Bullard Report that gets thousands of views weekly.
+Let’s explore some examples of how to use OmniOut by following along with Robert, a technical architect at Get Cloudy Consulting and one of the most knowledgeable people in the Salesforce community.

-Because OmniOut is CMS agnostic, Robert has a lot of flexibility in how he deploys OmniScripts and FlexCards.
-This flexibility is why Robert uses OmniOut with his OmniStudio clients who want to deploy their apps outside of Salesforce.
+Because OmniOut is CMS agnostic, Robert has flexibility in how he deploys Omniscripts and Flexcards.
+This flexibility is why Robert uses OmniOut with his clients who want to deploy their apps outside of Salesforce.
 The size of the project doesn’t matter.

-Let’s look at four of his current OmniStudio projects, where Robert plans to deploy off-platform with OmniOut.
-Afterward, he'll write a blog about the process to delight his many followers.
+Let’s look at four of his current Omnistudio for Managed Packages projects, where Robert plans to deploy off-platform with OmniOut.

-Simply Solar is an OmniStudio energy customer.
-They've created an OmniScript that allows customer service representatives to help customers track the energy their panels generate and give back into the grid.
+Simply Solar is an energy company that created an Omniscript that helps its service reps and customers track the energy their panels generate and give back into the grid.

-Simply Solar wants Robert to help deploy this OmniScript off-platform in a Heroku app.
-To Robert, it’s easy peasy, because this is a relatively simple project.
+Simply Solar wants Robert to help deploy this Omniscript off-platform in a Heroku app.
+This is easy, because this is a relatively simple project.
 He can use Salesforce JSforce to do the job.
 JSforce is an isomorphic JavaScript library that uses the Salesforce APIs.
-To learn more, check out Resources.

 Europa Communications is a communications service provider based in Germany with customers across Europe.
-Robert helped Europa Comm develop a console using FlexCards to give service agents information on customers’ current mobile phones and service plans.
-Agents launch multilanguage OmniScripts from the console to guide them in working with customers.
+Robert helped Europa Comm develop a console using Flexcards to give service reps information on customers’ current mobile phones and service plans.
+Agents launch multilanguage Omniscripts from the console to guide them in working with customers.

-Now, Europa Comm wants to deploy the FlexCards and OmniScripts to its client website.
-Robert has deployed OmniOut before, but he’s still excited to tackle the new requirement of multilanguage OmniScript support.
+Now, Europa Comm wants to deploy the Flexcards and Omniscripts to its client website.
+Robert has deployed OmniOut before, but he’s still excited to tackle the new requirement for multilanguage Omniscript support.

-Healthy Benefits is a large health insurance company based in the US.
-It uses OmniStudio FlexCards to give insurance agents details on customers’ current plans and OmniScripts to enable agents to update existing plans and add new ones.
+Healthy Benefits is a large health insurance company.
+It uses Omnistudio Flexcards to give insurance reps information on customers' current plans.
+It also uses Omniscripts to help agents update existing plans and add new ones.

-Healthy Benefits has a customer self-service site on AEM, where it wants to deploy the FlexCards and OmniScripts.
+Healthy Benefits has a customer self-service site built on Adobe Experience Manager (AEM), where it wants to deploy the Flexcards and Omniscripts.
 This project focuses on AEM, and it’s Robert’s first time working with an AEM app.
 He studies up on the specifics of deploying OmniOut to AEM.

-Bull Market Investments: Deploying CSS to Its Own App
+Bull Market Investments: Deploy CSS to Its Own App

 Bull Market Investments is a global financial services company.
-Robert has worked with Bull Market over the years and understands its complex security requirements, not to mention its love of custom style sheets.
-When Bull Market asks Robert to help deploy FlexCards and OmniScripts on its customer self-service site, he’s happy to take on the challenge.
+Robert has worked with Bull Market for years and knows its complicated security needs.
+Bull Market also loves custom style sheets to show off its brand.
+When Bull Market asks Robert to help deploy Flexcards and Omniscripts on its customer self-service site, he’s happy to take on the challenge.

 This is the most complex scenario.
 Robert needs to build a middleware connection between Salesforce and the customer self-service site to meet Bull Market’s specific security requirements.
 The middleware connection is outside OmniOut, but he feels confident, because he’s set up this type of connection before.